 Today, fixed income investors face the impact of eventual rising rates, yet still need bonds for diversification.
 Investing across core, core complement and extended fixed income sectors may help generate income, reduce volatility and hedge interest rate risk.

 A global snapshot reveals strong growth momentum in many international markets.
-Yet, U.S. investors remain underallocated to them.
+Yet many U.S. investors may have insufficient exposure to them.

 Building and maintaining an appropriate asset allocation can help increase returns and reduce volatility over time.
 Market volatility can be an opportunity to rebalance back to an allocation that reflects your investment and income objectives, time horizon and tolerance for risk.

 Since the last recession, the U.S. economy has more than recovered its lost output, pushing equity markets to new highs, in spite of persistent investor skepticism.
 This is why it is important to maintain perspective.
 Despite some headwinds and negative headlines, the economic expansion looks poised to continue.